jeannjeann/sw25-fvtt/docs/MANUAL-en.md

 ### Item
 - Quantity and price can be entered.
+- By selecting a Type, the class and ability values of that class will be applied when used.
 - Please use flexibly by combining dice roll and power to suit each item.

 ### Spells